Trajectory control of a suspended load with non-stopping flying carriers: Introduction

-The majority of existing works focus on multirotors, exploiting their hovering capabilities and precise low-speed maneuverability.
-These platforms can directly regulate cable tensions through thrust control, allowing the payload to be stabilized in static equilibrium.
+Most existing works on cable-suspended payload manipulation entail the use of multirotors as flying carriers, exploiting their hovering capabilities and precise low-speed maneuverability.
+These platforms can regulate cable tensions through thrust control, allowing the payload to be stabilized at a static equilibrium.
+Several studies have demonstrated the feasibility of \textit{single-multirotor carrier systems}, where the main challenge is the suppression of pendulum-like oscillations through trajectory shaping or feedback control~\cite{8825990, Pereira2016, Sreenath2013}.
+Nonetheless, such systems are limited in payload capacity, robustness, and control authority over the pose of the load.
+To overcome these limitations, \textit{cooperative multirotor carrier systems} have been proposed, where multiple platforms collaborate to enable distributed lifting and six-degree-of-freedom control of a cable-suspended load~\cite{michael2011cooperative, Masone2016, Chen2019, Sanalitro2020,li2021cooperative, gabellieri2023equilibria}.
+Although effective, these solutions critically rely on the assumption that the carriers can hover (stop) in mid air.

 Despite their versatility, multirotors are inherently constrained by limited endurance and short operational ranges, which restrict their scalability to long-distance transport.
-In contrast, fixed-wing UAVs offer superior aerodynamic efficiency, range, and endurance \cite{leutenegger2016flying}, and have been proposed for object delivery \cite{saengphet2016conceptual, zhang2024design}.
-Their high endurance also makes them potentially attractive candidates for future \textit{ cooperative} aerial manipulation.
-On the other hand, fixed-wing carriers introduce a fundamental challenge: unlike multirotors, they cannot hover or stop and must maintain a strictly positive forward velocity to remain airborne.
-This constraint complicates the coordinated stabilization of suspended loads.
+In contrast, fixed-wing UAVs offer superior aerodynamic efficiency, range, and endurance~\cite{leutenegger2016flying}, which are key features for object transportation and delivery~\cite{saengphet2016conceptual, zhang2024design}.
+However, these vehicles introduce a fundamental challenge: unlike multirotors, they cannot hover and must maintain a strictly positive forward speed to remain airborne.